hancy16/Variable-rate-generative-compression/README.md

 Training was done using the [ADE 20k dataset](http://groups.csail.mit.edu/vision/datasets/ADE20K/) and the [Cityscapes leftImg8bit dataset](https://www.cityscapes-dataset.com/).
 In the former case images are rescaled to width `512` px, and in the latter images are [resampled to `[512 x 1024]` prior to training](https://www.imagemagick.org/script/command-line-options.php#resample).
 An example script for resampling using `Imagemagick` is provided under `data/`.
 In each case, you will need to create a Pandas dataframe containing a single column: `path`, which holds the absolute/relative path to the images.
 This should be saved as a `HDF5` file, and you should provide the path to this under the `directories` class in `config.py`.
 Examples for the Cityscapes dataset are provided in the `data` directory.

 ## Usage
+The training script for ADE20K dataset is in ade_train_script/
 ```bash
 # Clone
 $ git clone git@github.com:hancy16/Variable-rate-generative-compression.git